The Ten Best Drones for Sale Under $50

 Key specs: 30 meter/100 feet range, 5 minute flight time, no camera

 Who it’s for/not for: the E012 will please bargain hunters and beginner fliers.
 Once again, those looking to experiment with FPV or filmmaking will want to look elsewhere, however.

 With a tiny form factor and a robust build quality, the E012 is another zippy, lightweight machine perfect for zooming around the house.
 But this little drone is full of surprisingly advanced features.

-Only a few years ago you could expect to pay upwards of a hundred dollars to get features like this on your drone, so the tiny price tag of the E012 really illustrates just how much drone you can get for your money in 2019!
+Only a few years ago you could expect to pay upwards of a hundred dollars to get features like this on your drone, so the tiny price tag of the E012 really illustrates just how much drone you can get for your money!

 Key specs: 20 meters/100 feet range, 5 minute flight time

 Who it’s for/not for: this micro (nano?) drone is a great novelty product that also offers real functionality, perfect for gadget lovers and drone newbies.
 Those looking for a product capable of outdoor flight, however, ought to look elsewhere.

 The JJRC H31 is considered a micro drone, and it’s certainly very small, but next to the microscopic Eachine E10C it looks frankly huge.
 You can balance the tiny E10C on your fingertip, and yet staggeringly this drone features a HD camera capable of recording 720p footage to a micro SD card (which, unfortunately, isn’t included).

 The E10C’s dedicated controller also offers multiple speeds suitable for different experience levels, and advanced users will even be able to pull off stunts such as flips and 360 rolls using the controller’s dedicated buttons.